-Combat Medical Sentinel Chest Seal. $44 for two (can find bulk box of 10 for $90).
+Combat Medical Sentinel Chest Seal. $44 for two (can find a bulk box of 10 for $90).
 Cons: Hard to buy for civilians.
-Not a lot of public info.
-No external burp flaps.
-The red directional arrows on the packaging (shown) and the product itself are nice, but chest seals shouldn’t need a “correct direction” to begin with.
-Doesn’t come in a two-pack.
+Not a lot of public info on real-world usage.
+No external burp flaps — which Combat Medical says are not needed due to their unique design and construction.
+The red directional arrows on the packaging (shown) indicate the best direction for placement, but the seal will drain in any orientation.
+A two-pack will be available later in 2019.

 H&H H*VENT. $22 a pair.
 Pros: Six ports with good coverage for gravity drainage in any direction.
 Large burp pull tab.
 Low profile.
 In the size sweet spot.
 Both seals in a two-pack are vented.
 Cons: There’s a lot to like about this relatively new product, with no obvious cons on paper.
 But there isn’t any third party testing yet, so we’ll wait on recommending it until there’s more data.